AaronGhiurauLTU/Dr-Mario/README.md

 7. **What trouble did you have with this project?**

-- Managing all parts that need to fall and clearing blocks at the proper time
+- Managing all parts that need to fall and clearing blocks at the proper time, pills were particularly difficult to manage due to the part being shared by 2 instances
 - Ensuring virus generation doesn't generate matches greater than 2 long particularly in higher levels with the addition of grey viruses

 <br>